BradTu/UnityGames/README.md

 # UnityGames

-This repository contains four games made in the Unity game engine.
-All of them are 2D games.
+This repository contains five games made in the Unity game engine.
+All of them are 2D games and are for PC.
 All of the code and art for Parastic Passage and Pacific Pollution is by me unless noted otherwise.
 The sounds were acquired from the website http://freesound.org/ .
-The code for 4HourGameJam and Apocalypse was written by Joseph Yates, Jason Komoda and I. The art for those two games was made by Yitian Yie.
+The code for 4HourGameJam, Apocalypse and SkiRoyaleNEW was written by Joseph Yates, Jason Komoda and I. The art for those three games was made by Yitian Yie.

 ## Parasitic Passage